 Refractive Index 1.660 – 1.681

 Relative Density 3.15 – 3.21

-Also known as the ‘evening gemstone’, Brazilian Kunzite loves the night life due to phosphorescence (glowing in low light conditions after exposure to sunlight) and the ability to retain brilliance in both candlelight and sunlight.
+Also known as the ‘evening gemstone’, Brazilian Kunzite loves the night life due to its phosphorescence (glowing in low light conditions after exposure to sunlight), and its ability to retain brilliance in any lighting.

-The Urucum Mine has unearthed many amazing gemstones and minerals, but approximately 10 years ago an unbelievable pocket was found that had over a dozen, huge quartz crystals up to 10 feet tall with each weighing up to six tons.
-The bottom of the pocket yielded some of the finest Kunzites the mine has ever produced and the entire pocket was also covered with hundreds of Tourmalines.
+While many amazing gemstones and minerals have been unearthed at Urucum since its discovery, around 2001 an unbelievable pocket was found that had over a dozen, huge Quartz crystals up to 3 meters tall, weighing up to 6 tons.
+The bottom of the pocket yielded some of the finest Kunzites the mine has ever produced, with its entirety also covered with hundreds of Tourmalines.

 Durability & Care

-Brazilian Kunzite is a durable gemstone (Mohs’ Hardness: 6.5 – 7) well-suited to everyday wear.
+Brazilian Kunzite is an excellent jewelry gemstone (Mohs’ Hardness: 6.5 – 7), well-suited to everyday wear.
 Always store Brazilian Kunzite carefully to avoid scuffs and scratches.
 Clean with gentle soap and lukewarm water, scrubbing behind the gem with a very soft toothbrush as necessary.
 After cleaning, pat dry with a soft towel or chamois cloth.